 L-isoleucine is an essential amino acid.
 Unable to be produced by the body, isoleucine must be sourced from diet.
 This amino acid has many roles within the human body.
 It is best known for its ability to support blood clotting at wound sites and assisting with muscle tissue repair.
 L-isoleucine can also help to boost energy levels and improve stamina.

-Consequently, this is a widely used amino acid supplement for body builders and endurance-based athletes1.
-Not only does it provide an added energy boost, it also helps the body to repair faster following periods of strenuous physical activity2.
+Consequently, this is a widely used amino acid supplement for body builders and endurance-based athletes.
+Not only does it provide an added energy boost, it also helps the body to repair faster following periods of strenuous physical activity.

 A branched-chain amino acid